 The mean GPA range of 3.15 to 3.67 will apply to the casework component of clinical courses.

 For any class in which the mean GPA or aggregate A-level grades of the enrolled students prior to the term is higher than the authorized upper limit, the upper limit of the mean GPA range or the mandatory distribution for the class will be adjusted to the higher mean GPA or distribution.

 J.D.
-Curve Frequently Ask Questions
+Grading Curve Frequently Asked Questions